electron/electron/docs/tutorial/represented-file.md

 ## Overview

+On macOS, you can set a represented file for any window in your application.
-On macOS, a window can set its represented file, so the file's icon can be shown in the title bar.
-When users click on the title with `Command` or `Control` key pressed, a popup with a path to the file will be shown.
+The represented file's icon will be shown in the title bar, and when users `Command-Click` or `Control-Click`, a popup with a path to the file will be shown.

 ![Represented File][represented-image]

+> NOTE: The screenshot above is an example where this feature is used to indicate the currently opened file in the Atom text editor.

 You can also set the edited state for a window so that the file icon can indicate whether the document in this window has been modified.